 \begin{remark} In Picture \ref{locpic}, the functor is given by localizing with respect to the affine line.
 But based on the paper \cite{Dugger2001}, we can take $\Delta^{\text{op}}\mathrm{PSh}_{\bullet}(Sm/k)$ as our category of motivic spaces and then perform two localizations instead of one: one with respect to the affine line and one with respect to the homotopy-colimit-type relations coming from the Nisnevich topology.
-As a result, we might use either of these categories as our category of spaces. \end{remark}
+As a result, we might use either of these categories in our big picture.. \end{remark}

-\begin{remark} There are other Quillen equivalent model structures for motivic spaces, such as one from Jardine in \cite{Jardine2000}.
-We might switch between such model categories when needed. \end{remark}
+\begin{remark} There are other Quillen equivalent model structures for motivic spaces, such as one due to Jardine in \cite{Jardine2000} and one in \cite{Dundas2003}.
+We will freely use any of these model categories when needed. \end{remark}